John Burton (political agent)

-John Burton was a Labour Party councillor in County Durham, England.
+John Burton (8 September 1940 – 6 February 2026) was a British political agent and local politician who was a Labour Party councillor in County Durham, England.
 He was a member of Sedgefield Borough Council, representing the ward of Fishburn and Old Trimdon.
 He was the constituency agent of former British Prime Minister Tony Blair, who represented the Sedgefield constituency from 1983 until standing down as prime minister in 2007.

 Relationship with Tony Blair

 Burton was one of the first to spot the potential of the young Tony Blair.
 When the new Sedgefield constituency was created for the 1983 general election, which included Burton's home of Trimdon, the local Labour Party found themselves needing to appoint a candidate for the forthcoming election at short notice.
 Blair, then a London-based barrister, identified Burton as a branch secretary willing to consider his candidature and travelled to Trimdon (Burton's power base) to put his case.
 Blair secured the nomination, was elected an MP and began his political rise.

 The Sunday newspaper The Observer reported in December 2007 that Burton planned to write a book about Tony Blair, focusing on his faith.
 However, to date, this has not materialised.